memgraph/roadmap/README.md

   * correct
   * efficient

-## skills graph
+## Skills Graph 🧰

-What should I master to tackle my use-case using Memgraph? 🛠
+What should I master to tackle my use-case using Memgraph?

 Graph meisters skills:
   * cypher